 Year founded: 1862

-Founder: Adam Opel
+Founders: Adam Opel

 Country: Germany

-Opel Automobile GmbH, more commonly known simply as Opel, was founded January 21, 1862 as a sewing machine manufacturer.
+Opel Automobile GmbH, more commonly known simply as Opel was founded January 21, 1862 as a sewing machine manufacturer.
 The company began making bicycles in 1886 and made its first car in 1899.

-Opel officially debuted an automobile at the 1902 Hamburg Motor Show, but did not shift its focus to only producing automobiles until their factory burned down a few years later.
+Opel officially debuted an automobile at the 1902 Hamburg Motor Show but did not shift its focus to only producing automobiles until their factory burned down a few years later.
 Following the fire, the company decided to rebuild and only manufacture cars.

-By 1913, Opel had become the biggest car company in Germany, and the biggest in Europe by 1930.
+By 1913, Opel had become the biggest car company in Germany and the biggest in Europe by 1930.

 Opel does not only manufacture cars under its own brand, the company also sells vehicles under the brands Vauxhall, Buick, and Holden.